-8.34.11.
-For online courses offered in the fully-online accelerated calendar, a course may be dropped by the official procedures determined by the Office of Enrollment Services (eCampus) on or before the third class day with no mark on the student's transcript. #14-15-08

-8.35.10 Auditing a Course.
+- 8.34.11.
+For online courses offered in the fully-online accelerated calendar, a course may be dropped by the official procedures determined by the Office of Enrollment Services (eCampus) on or before the third class day with no mark on the student's transcript. #14-15-08 - 8.35.10 Auditing a Course.
 Auditors are persons who have permission to attend a course but are not taking the course for credit.
 Auditing is not permitted in non-credit courses.
 An auditor may be admitted to a class on a space-available basis with the consent of the instructor as indicated by the instructor's signature on an audit authorization form which must be filed in the Office of Enrollment Services before the end of the "add" period.
 The course instructor shall determine the extent to which an auditor may participate in class activities.
-An auditor's name shall not appear on official class rosters, on the grade report or on the permanent academic record.

-8.36.10 Awarding Credit for Non-Classroom Activity.
-Undergraduate students are awarded University of Rhode Island credit and/or exemption from a specified requirement for work completed outside a University classroom as noted in 8.12.30 - 8.12.33 (advanced placement), 8.13.12 - 8.13.13 (transfer from another collegiate institution), 8.15.10 - 8.15.24 (CLEP), and 8.18.10 (military service).
-In addition, credit may be awarded as follows:

-8.36.20 Credit by Examination.
+An auditor's name shall not appear on official class rosters, on the grade report or on the permanent academic record. - 8.36.10 Awarding Credit for Non-Classroom Activity.
+Undergraduate students are awarded University of Rhode Island credit and/or exemption from a specified requirement for work completed outside a University classroom as noted in 8.12.30 8.12.33 (advanced placement), 8.13.12 8.13.13 (transfer from another collegiate institution), 8.15.10 8.15.24 (CLEP), and 8.18.10 (military service).
+In addition, credit may be awarded as follows: - 8.36.20 Credit by Examination.
 Academic departments may give proficiency examinations to requesting matriculating students, and to those non-matriculating students who have been admitted to the University for a future term.
 Students need not be enrolled in the term in which the examinations are administered.
-Academic departments shall determine the frequency at which examinations will be offered.

-8.36.21 Requests for credit by examination must be approved by the student's academic dean and the chairperson of the department asked to offer the examination.
-The fee must be paid to the Office of Enrollment Services before the examination is attempted.

-8.36.22 To receive credit, an undergraduate student must pass the examination at the "C" (2.00) level, and a graduate student must pass the examination at the "B" (3.00) level.
+Academic departments shall determine the frequency at which examinations will be offered. - 8.36.21 Requests for credit by examination must be approved by the student's academic dean and the chairperson of the department asked to offer the examination.
+The fee must be paid to the Office of Enrollment Services before the examination is attempted. - 8.36.22 To receive credit, an undergraduate student must pass the examination at the "C" (2.00) level, and a graduate student must pass the examination at the "B" (3.00) level.
 The examiner and the department chairperson must certify to the Office of Enrollment Services that the student has passed the examination at the appropriate level.
-No grade will be recorded on the student's permanent academic record.
+No grade will be recorded on the student's permanent academic record. - 8.36.23 Proficiency examinations may not be taken in courses for which a student is currently enrolled, for courses for which a failing grade was previously received, or when the proficiency examination has previously been failed.
+A proficiency examination cannot be used as an enrollment under the Second Grade Option (see 8.12.30). - 8.36.30 Prior Learning Assessment.
+Matriculated students may receive credit for non-collegiate activities through which college-level learning took place.
+This shall be accomplished according to the procedures outlined in sections 8.36.31 8.36.37 below. - 8.36.31 Prior learning assessment shall be administered through the Alan Shawn Feinstein College of Education and Professional Studies.
+The Alan Shawn Feinstein College of Education and Professional Studies shall offer a one-credit portfolio development course and shall arrange to have appropriate faculty members review and evaluate the resulting portfolios.
+Students seeking credit for prior learning experience shall be required to take the portfolio development course.